Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Method

 The PE is performed with a template starting at 37 Hz.
 Assuming the chirp mass provided by the search, the signal is expected to last $\sim 245\, \mathrm{s}$.
 Therefore, we analyze $256\, \mathrm{s}$ of data with the help of ROQ methods \cite{Smith:2016qas}, which greatly speeds up the Likelihood evaluation time.
 We generate the ROQ basis in a parameter space compatible with the priors using the algorithm introduced in Ref.~\cite{Morras:2023pug}.
 To make sure that this method does not bias our PE, we also perform the analysis without the ROQ method on a smaller analysis duration of $120\, \mathrm{s}$ (with a template starting at 50 Hz).
-The two methods give similar results for the parameters of interest, i.e. the source masses, with a larger uncertainty for the first $120\, \mathrm{s}$ PE, as expected, given that we approximately lose 11\% of SNR by starting the analysis at 50 Hz instead of 37 Hz with ROQ.
+The two methods give similar results for the parameters of interest, i.e. the source masses, with a larger uncertainty for the first $120\, \mathrm{s}$ PE, as expected, given that we loose at most 11\% of the SNR and 14\% of the useful number of cycles $N_\mathrm{useful}$ \cite{Damour:2000gg} by starting the analysis at 50 Hz instead of 37 Hz with ROQ.
 A lower value of the low-frequency cut-off could have been considered, however, the SNR expected to be gained is negligible.
-For example, if we had used a low frequency cut-off of 30Hz, we could have gained at most 2.7\% SNR, but the signal would be $\sim$430s, which presents some challenges to build the PSD and guarantee the quality of the data.
-To sample the posterior distribution we use the \texttt{BILBY} \cite{Ashton:2018jfp} Nested Sampling routine \texttt{dynesty} \footnote{The configuration files for the PE and PSDs along with PE results -corner plots and posteriors- are all available on \href{https://github.com/MarinePrunier/Analysis-Of-Subsolar-Mass-Black-Hole-Candidates-In-Advanced-LIGO-Virgo-Data.git}{\marine{github}}.}.
+For example, if we had used a low frequency cut-off of 30Hz, we could have gained at most 2.7\% SNR and 5.1\% of $N_\mathrm{useful}$, but the signal would be $\sim$430s, which presents some challenges to build the PSD and guarantee the quality of the data.
+To sample the posterior distribution we use the \texttt{BILBY} \cite{Ashton:2018jfp} Nested Sampling routine \texttt{dynesty} \footnote{The configuration files for the PE and PSDs along with PE results -corner plots and posteriors- are all available on \href{https://github.com/MarinePrunier/Analysis-Of-Subsolar-Mass-Black-Hole-Candidates-In-Advanced-LIGO-Virgo-Data.git}{github}}.